 PURPOSE

-This test plan and report provides a record of the interoperability testing that will occur in support of the production of the Consultative Committee for Space Data Systems (CCSDS) recommendation Planning Data Formats (PDF) Blue Book.
+This test plan and report provides a record of the interoperability testing that will occur in support of the production of the Consultative Committee for Space Data Systems (CCSDS) recommendation Planning Information Formats (PIF) Blue Book.

 SCOPE

-This record addresses the formal prototype testing that will occur between NASA and ESA against the White book version of the draft PDF [reference 1] and focuses on the exchange of Planning Information required in the context of the CCSDS Service Management, specifically for communication geometry events.
-Prototype testing shall incorporate modifications to the PDF document and ongoing working group activity as applicable.
+This record addresses the formal prototype testing that will occur between NASA and ESA against the White book version of the draft PIF [reference 1] and focuses on the exchange of Planning Information required in the context of the CCSDS Service Management, specifically for communication geometry events.
+Prototype testing shall incorporate modifications to the PIF document and ongoing working group activity as applicable.

 RATIONALE